At a glance

 The firefighter's footnote

 There is a second, blunter way people meet antimony, and IARC names it directly: firefighters are among the occupationally exposed groups, because antimony is released in combustion.
-Peer-reviewed — IARC Vol. 131 The chemical is added to materials precisely so they resist ignition, and when those materials do burn, the antimony goes into the smoke.
+Regulatory — IARC Vol. 131 The chemical is added to materials precisely so they resist ignition, and when those materials do burn, the antimony goes into the smoke.
 For the bedroom that is a footnote rather than the headline — the everyday exposure is dust — but it is a real reminder that fire-safety chemistry and combustion chemistry are two sides of the same coin.
 Inferred — connecting the synergist's use to its presence in combustion products

 What the research says